-The Impact of Glysophate Regulation and Litigation on Monsanto
+The Impact Of Glysophate Regulation And Litigation On Monsanto

 Glyphosate is currently acceptable for use in other OECD countries, including the United States, Australia and the European Union.
 As of 8 March 2017, no decision by an OECD member country to prohibit all uses of glyphosate for health or environmental reasons has been identified.

 In sum, glyphosate is not banned in any OECD country.
 Investors should, however, continue to monitor regulatory updates and potential bans on the use of glyphosate across the world.
-There are currently initiatives underway in the U.S, the E.U, and Canada seeking to ban the use of glyphosate.
+There are currently initiatives underway in the U.S., the E.U., and Canada seeking to ban the use of glyphosate.

 The Importance of Glyphosate Sales to Monsanto